zouloux/deuspi/packages/node-server/README.md

 ## Features

 #### Super fast
-Build with esbuild
+Will build your server with [esbuild](https://esbuild.github.io/), so typescript included.

 #### No module build.
-Will keep all imported modules into node_modules directory.
+Will keep all imported modules into `node_modules` directory without compiling them.
-Transfert `dist/` and `node_modules/` to your server.
+This is easier to manage and avoid a lot of useless typescript errors.

 #### Watch mode.
-Will restart your server everytime you change the source-code.
+Will restart your server everytime you change the source-code of your server.

-#### Play well with vite
+#### Plays well with vite
-Includes a vite-proxy for dev mode.
+Includes a vite-proxy for dev mode ! ( continue reading bellow )

 ## Server config